STS-50: Other payloads

 The STS-50 crew members also operated the Shuttle Amateur Radio Experiment (SAREX).
 Through the experiment, crew members were able to contact amateur radio operators, a Polynesian sailing vessel replica out in the Pacific Ocean, and selected schools around the world.
-It was arguably the first time that the astronauts received amateur television video from the ham radio club station (W5RRR) at Johnson Space Center (JSC).

 The Investigations into Polymer Membrane Processing (IPMP) experiment has flown previously on six Shuttle missions.
 It is used to study the formation of polymer membranes in microgravity with the aim of improving their quality and use as filters in biomedical and industrial processes.

 Mission insignia

 The mission insignia shows the space shuttle in the typical flying position for microgravity.
-The USML banner extends from the payload bay, in which the spacelab module with the text μg—the symbol for microgravity.
-Both the stars and stripes on the USML letters as well as the highlighted United States on the Earth below the shuttle depict the fact that it was an all-American science mission.
+The USML banner extends from the payload bay, in which the Spacelab module with the text μg—the symbol for microgravity.
+Both the stars and stripes on the USML letters, as well as the highlighted United States on the Earth below the shuttle, depict the fact that it was an all-American science mission.